7Section7/HiFi-SoRaP-vulkan/README.md

 <b>Installation guide</b>

-It is required to have the 3.30 version of OpenGL.
+It is required to have the 3.3 version of OpenGL (and 3.30 of GLSL).
+We have used the version 9.3.0 of gcc compiler.
 In order to compile this project it is recommended to install Qt 5.14.2 (Qt creator 4.12.4).
 It is a framework that allows you to code and compile easily in C++ and GLSL for the shaders (GPU).